global-asp/asp-source/en/0256_my-first-pair-of-shoes.md

 ##
 The following morning, I was
 woken by my mother.
-“What is
+"What is
-this I see?” she asked.
+this I see?" she asked.

 ##
 I was wearing my new shoes in